 - Have to download another app if you want to turn your prints into a photobook – perhaps they should/could integrate this into this app.

-Let’s take a look at some of the app’s best features in greater detail:
+The Free prints app definitely has a lot to offer for those looking for free or cheap photos.
+Let’s take a look at some of the app’s best features in greater detail.

 Although the free prints on the app come in the 6×4 variety, there are multiple other sizing options for your photographs.
 The sizes available and their prices are as follow: